 Exercise Physiology Research Laboratory

-The Exercise Physiology Research Laboratory, developed and directed by Chantal Vella, PhD, FACSM, is the applied exercise science and health research facility for the Department of Movement Sciences.
-The laboratory is a collaborative research space with faculty from Movement Sciences, as well as undergraduate and graduate students from exercise science, nutrition and the WWAMI medical education programs.
+The Exercise Physiology Research Laboratory, developed and directed by Chantal Vella, PhD, FACSM, is the applied Exercise, Sport, and Health Sciences research facility for the Department of Movement Sciences.
+The laboratory is a collaborative research space with faculty from Movement Sciences, as well as undergraduate and graduate students from exercise, sport, and health sciences, nutrition and the WWAMI medical education programs.

 The Exercise Physiology Research Laboratory is unique at the University of Idaho in its focus on applied exercise physiology and human performance.
 The research focus of this laboratory is to understand the effects of physical activity and sedentary behavior on different parameters of health and performance across the lifespan, including but not limited to cardiorespiratory fitness, body composition, vascular function, cardiac function, inflammation and cardiometabolic disease risk factors.

 The laboratory is located in the Physical Education Building (PEB) next to the Integrated Sports Medicine Movement Analysis Laboratory (ISMMAL).

 This applied research space features state-of-the-art equipment including:

 - Multiple workstations equipped with computers for use by research assistants (undergraduate/graduate) and faculty members